sarahzu/DS-for-SE-2018-Seminar/Worksheet_1.md

 ## Questions

 1. What is the **main research question/goal**? _(there may be more than one, but usually there is an overarching research question/goal.)
 (Alice)

 2. Why is this paper **important**?
 (Sarah)

+With the help of defect prediction techniques the efforts of quality-assurance can be directed on the most defect-prone files.
+So the building of a good prediction model can lead to time and efford savings in software engineering.
+The understanding of such models is therefore an important aspect in the field of defect predition.

 3. What is the **methodology** used to answer the research question(s) or reach the goal?
 (Alice)

 4. What **data** does the paper use?
 (Alice)

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?
 (Sarah)

 6. What are the **limitations** of using this methodology on the results?
 (Alice)

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_(Sarah)

 8. What did you **not understand** of this paper?